-The year 2017-18
+The year FY 2017-18

-The year 2017-18 was a mixed year where the business grew by 8%.
-While the Titan Eyeplus retail business came close to meeting its overall and same store growth targets, the sunglass distribution business had a difficult year mainly due to the disruption in the optical trade caused by GST.
+FY 2017-18 was a mixed year where the business grew by 8%.
+While the Titan EyePlus retail business came close to meeting its overall and same-store growth targets, the sunglass distribution business had a difficult year mainly due to the disruption in the optical trade caused by GST.